matthewogtong/understanding-typescript-2021/session-2/README.md

 * number
     * 1, 5.3, -10
-    * All numbers, no differentation between integers or floats
+    * All numbers, no difference between integers or floats

 * string
     * 'Hi', "Hi", `Hi`